HOW DO YOU DEFINE MY LABEL (OR WHAT IS THE ESMICEBERG)?

 Thus, these three segments of the ESMIceberg need to be present altogether and need to be connected thoroughly.
 They naturally affect each other and merge into each other, without a strict division between the different segments.
 This is also why we don’t specifically ask questions about the inclusiveness of your shared mobility implementation.
 Rather, inclusivity should be found in each of the layers.

 We use the metaphor of an iceberg to illustrate that a coherent approach to shared mobility works best.
 In this metaphor, the foundations below the surface weigh more than the evident results.
-Even though we try not to speak quantitatively, you could say that what’s below the surface (policies and implementation) is regarded as 80% of the score, while the tip of the iceberg (the results) count only for 20%.
+Even though we try not to speak quantitatively, you could say that what’s below the surface (policies and implementation) is regarded as 70% of the score, while the tip of the iceberg (the effects) count for 30%.